annotation/text-fabric/docs/Api/Data.md

     repository, check the latest release, find the zip file, download and expand it to your local `~/text-fabric/data/{org}/{repo}/{path}`

+    If there are no releases, it will find the latest commit and use the data from there.

+    But you may go back in the history, see below.

 ??? note "everywhere"
     The extra data is accessible whether you work in a Jupyter notebook, or in the Text-Fabric browser.